ReneSaenz/KubernetesNotes/Readme.md

 ### Kubernetes server contains

-* Exposes the Kubernetes Server API -> (API, CLI, UI)
+* kube-apiserver -> provides REST api endpoint.
-* Scheduler: Process to manage pods accross multiple nodes
+* kube-scheduler -> Process to manage pods accross multiple nodes.
+Decides which nodes will run the containers defined in Pods
-* Controller: Overall coordination and health of the cluster ensuring the nodes and up and running in the desired configuration state.
+* kube-controller-manager -> Overall coordination and health of the cluster ensuring the nodes and up and running in the desired configuration state.
+Maintains the state of the Pods as defined in manifest.
 * etcd: Central key-value pair DB that stores the cluster state

+These following components are the control plane
+* API Server
+* Scheduler
+* Controller Manager

+Each component is run on the master because:
+* The scheduler and controller are tightly coupled with the API server.
+* Only one scheduler and controller manager can be active at any given time (it is fine if more then one is running) Each componenet will select the leader.
+* Running multiple copies of each component is required for HA
+* Running each component next to the API server, facilitates configuration.

 ### Kubernetes Node